fardoss/public_assets/docs_md/smart-logic/preset.md

 #### End Result

-When the generator finishes, if the preset "Hands" is in the image, then we leave it is left alone.
-If the preset "Hands" is NOT included in the image and sleeves is, then we remove the sleeves trait from the image because Sleeves requires Hands.
+When the generator finishes, if the preset "Hands" is in the image, then we leave it alone.
+If the preset "Hands" is NOT included in the image and sleeves is, then we remove the sleeves trait from the image because Sleeves is a preset of Hands.